zhangxmlab/zhangxmlab.github.io/_pages/contact.md

 ---
 # Prospective Students

 I am recruiting 1-2 graduate students majoring in Land Resource and Ecological Economics every year, more details about Graduate Student Entrance Examination can be accessed from [[Graduate School]](http://grs.jxufe.edu.cn/news-show-15.html).
 Prospective students should have a bachelor degree, preferably in the realm of land resource management, economics, statistics, geography, ecology, or other related disciplines.
-If you are a foreign student, the graduate program of Public Administration is greatly recommended, please see from [[the Overseas Education School]](http://oesenglish.jxufe.edu.cn/).
+If you are a foreign student, the graduate program of Public Administration is greatly recommended, please start from [[the Overseas Education School]](http://oesenglish.jxufe.edu.cn/).
 If you are interested in any aspect of my current research or any work I have done in the past, please feel free to contact me at any time.
 Welcome to join us.

 # Address